ChrisFrontDev/cars-api/README.md

 - Update details of an existing car
 - Delete a car from the inventory

+## Run the application using Docker Compose:
+   - Ensure Docker is installed on your machine
+   - Navigate to the project directory in your terminal
+   - Run the following command: `docker-compose up`

 ## Installation
 1. Clone the repository
 2. Install dependencies using `npm install`
 3. Set up the database connection in the `.env` file
 4. Run the application using `npm start`

 ## Usage
 - To view all cars: Send a GET request to `http://localhost:3000/cars`